mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 “Look at this,” I said to Gyuna and Christian.

-“It’s gonna be a make out party with all four of you,” Christian whispered to me.
+“It’s gonna be a make-out party with all four of you,” Christian whispered to me.

 “Uh, no.”